bitindi/docs/content/docs/wallet/keyboard-shortcuts.md

 You can turn them off and back on in Settings - Preferences - Keyboard Shortcuts.

-When turned on, you can use a combination of keys to speed up the process when using your BlockWallet account (see full list below).
+When turned on, you can use a combination of keys to speed up the process when using your BitindiWallet account (see full list below).

 ## Quickly turn Keyboard Shortcuts ON/OFF